golden-panther/glaucoma-detector/README.md

 * Type "streamlit run glaucoma_app.py" in your terminal or cmd
 * The web app opens up in a local host

-or use our ngrok instance created in google colab.......http://7431ba80922e.ngrok.io/
+or use our ngrok instance created in google colab.......http://7431ba80922e.ngrok.io/ (will not always work)

 Then upload a (jpg) fundus image of eye.
 Our model predicts whether affected by glaucoma or not.